ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 After learning the basics of the Nix language, we can start using it to configure the NixOS system.
 The system configuration file for NixOS is located at `/etc/nixos/configuration.nix`, which contains all the declarative configurations for the system, such as time zone, language, keyboard layout, network, users, file system, boot options, etc.

-If we want to modify the system state in a reproducible way (which is also the most recommended way), we need to manually edit the `/etc/nixos/configuration.nix` file, and then execute the `sudo nixos-rebuild switch` command to apply the configuration.
-This command generates a new system environment based on the configuration file, sets the new environment as the default environment, and preserves the previous environment, which is also added to the grub boot options.
-This ensures that even if the new environment fails to start, we can always roll back to the old environment.
+If we want to modify the system state in a reproducible way (which is also the most recommended way), we need to manually edit the `/etc/nixos/configuration.nix` file, and then execute `sudo nixos-rebuild switch` to apply the configuration.
+This command generates a new system environment based on the configuration file, sets the new environment as the default one, and also preserves & added the previous environment into the grub boot options.
+This ensures we can always roll back to the old environment(even if the new environment fails to start).

-On the other hand, `/etc/nixos/configuration.nix` is the traditional Nix configuration method, which relies on data sources configured by nix-channel and has no version locking mechanism, making it difficult to ensure the reproducibility of the system. **A better approach is to use Nix Flakes**, which can ensure the reproducibility of the system and make it easy to manage the configuration.
+On the other hand, `/etc/nixos/configuration.nix` is the traditional Nix configuration method, which relies on data sources configured by `nix-channel` and has no version locking mechanism, making it difficult to ensure the reproducibility of the system. **A better approach is to use Nix Flakes**, which can ensure the reproducibility of the system and make it easy to manage the configuration.

-First, we will introduce how to manage the system using the default configuration method of NixOS through `/etc/nixos/configuration.nix`, and then transition to the more advanced Nix Flakes.
+Now first, let's learn how to manage the system using the default configuration method of NixOS through `/etc/nixos/configuration.nix`, and then transition to the more advanced Nix Flakes.

 ### 1. Configuring the system using `/etc/nixos/configuration.nix`